brandendupont-mcw/cook_forecaster/README.md

-## Deploying your Streamlit Application
+## Cook County Forecaster
-> A guide on creating and deploying your streamlit app to Heroku
+> A quick, proof of concept forecasting tool to generate policy scenarios and their impact across system points.